Music Therapy | Safer Psychianetry - Healing Through Sound

 You have options when seeking music therapy.
 Here's what makes Safer Psychiatry the right choice for your healing journey:

 Integrated Mental Health Care: Safer Psychiatry's Music Therapy isn't isolated.
-We coordinate with psychiatrists, psychologists, and other specialists to provide comprehensive treatment addressing all aspects of your wellbeing.
+We coordinate with psychiatrists, and other specialists to provide comprehensive treatment addressing all aspects of your wellbeing.

 Specialized Programs: From pediatric music therapy to music therapy for troubled teens to trauma-focused treatment, we offer targeted programs designed for specific populations and conditions.